 Bouwmeester and Oosterhaven (2013) studied carbon and water footprints using the EXIOBASE MRIO database, and quantified effects of sectoral and regional aggregations.
 Their findings largely agree with Su et al. (2010) in the number of sectors required, however this varied strongly across countries.

 In this paper we capitalize on the recent availability of a suite of MRIO databases with global coverage to study how the level of sector detail may affect multipliers used for environmental assessments.
 Though the aggregation issue has been studied before, it has mostly been treated theoretically, or based on experiments with hypothetical or small-scale tables.
 Furthermore, most of the older works in the above list have dealt with purely economic assessments, and the rest have generally been focused on total footprints rather than multipliers.
 Many of the studies found that sector aggregation may not be a big issue; however there is reason to believe that this might not be the case for environmentally extended input-output analyses.
 There are two main reasons for this.
 Firstly, while there are technological limits to the variation in economic inputs and value added coefficients between industries, emission intensities can easily differ by orders of magnitude from one industry to the next.
 Secondly, no matter the aggregation level of an input-output system, at some level firms will be grouped together, typically based on similarity of outputs and processes.
-However, processes that appear otherwise similar may in fact be very different if studying non-economic factors such as labor or environmental interventions.
+However, processes that appear otherwise similar may in fact be very different if studying non-monetary factors such as labor or environmental interventions.
 For example, if studying lead pollution, it would be advantageous to have aviation fuel separate from automotive fuel.

 We experiment with four of the largest global-coverage MRIO databases available, studying how CO2 multipliers change when tables are aggregated.
 Compilers of these databases have chosen different levels of detail.
 While a highly detailed database may intuitively seem desirable, there would be clear advantages with more aggregated MRIO databases if they can be justified in terms of model accuracy.
 A more aggregate table can save compilers as well as analysts both time and money, and in practice, users may not always desire tables that are too detailed as the model results can be hard to interpret.
 It should also be noted here that the construction of a highly disaggregated IO table may be complicated by the fact that many firms have diverse product ranges that are not easily distinguished.
 If IO compilers allocate such firms to the sector that most closely resembles what is considered their main output, the more disaggregated system can in fact lead to a worse representation of the actual processes for such firms.
 However, IO systems constructed from supply and use tables (SUT) do not suffer from this problem as sectors are allowed multiple outputs.